tinx documentation

 Lazy materialization

-Only extract binaries when a workspace needs them.
+Only materialize bundled binaries or install setup-managed tools when a command actually needs them.

 Deterministic runtime